BelalSalehA/BelalSalehA/README.md

 🚀 **Full Stack .NET Developer | Software Engineer | Tech Enthusiast**

-I'm a passionate software developer with **15+ years of hands-on experience** designing, developing, and delivering **scalable enterprise and multi-platform applications**.
+I'm a passionate software developer working on designing, developing, and delivering **scalable enterprise and multi-platform applications**.
 I specialize in **.NET (C#, ASP.NET Core)** and **modern JavaScript frameworks** like **ReactJS** and **Next.js**, with a strong focus on **performance, clean architecture, and maintainability**.

 ---